Hydrogen Innovation

 Hydrogen — Enabling Our Low Carbon Future

-Specifically at SDG&E, we are exploring the potential of clean hydrogen to help California achieve net zero GHG emissions by 2045.
-As part of our sustainability strategy, we are developing pilot projects that will test hydrogen for long-duration energy storage, electric generation, vehicle fueling, and blending into an existing natural gas system.
+Clean fuels like hydrogen can help reduce greenhouse gas (GHG) emissions in the electric sector, gas sector, and transportation.
+Specifically, at SDG&E, we are exploring the potential of clean hydrogen to help California achieve net zero GHG emissions by 2045.
+As part of our sustainability strategy, SDG&E is exploring hydrogen use for net zero power generation, gas system blending, vehicle fueling, and resiliency.

 Hydrogen at SDG&E